 Visitors (with the exception of company employees) are escorted by laboratory personnel at all times, or the location of the visitor is noted in the visitor's logbook.

-Signs are posted in the laboratory designating employee only areas - "Authorized Personnel Only" or "Employees Only".
+Signs are posted in the laboratory designating employee only areas - "Authorized employees beyond this point".